yuekunli/cognitiv-coding-challenges/dna/README.md

 use [Catch2](https://github.com/catchorg/Catch2) as the testing framework.
 You are free to add as many test support files (including implementation of concepts) as needed.

-Keep the actual tests simple.
+Keep the actual tests simple (fixtures and support code doesn't need to be as simple though).
 We will create additional tests using your tests as a basis that run the process on real genomes that were manipulated for edge cases.

 ### Rubric